rspeer/solvertools/README.md

     make

+...and wait for maybe an hour while arbitrary words print to your screen a lot.
+(That's how you know it's doing something.)

-...and wait for maybe an hour.
-(Copying the built data from someone else on a USB drive is also an option.)
+Copying the built data from someone else on a USB drive is also an option.

 One person (Paul) has possibly made this work on Windows, but you need a terminal that supports UTF-8, because I'm not going to hunt down all the things